-The goal of the project is to semi-boot a BeagleBoard from an Android phone/tablet, then use it as an external touchscreen/monitor.
-The Android device provides the kernel and the root filesystem for the boot and will communicate with the board using ADK.
+The goal of the project is to semi-boot a BeagleBoard from an Android phone/tablet then use it as an external touchscreen.
+The Android device will provide the kernel and the root filesystem for the boot and will communicate with the board using ADK.
 At startup the board will read from from the MMC the MLO, U-Boot and a Linux Kernel.
-After that the binary, which is the main communication line between the board and the Android device is ran and this tool requests the real final kernel, fs and will kexec the old kernel with the new one which will result in a fully functionally BeagleBoard but with no display output.
-To tackle this problem my idea was to capture the framebuffer and send its output over ADK that uses the Android device as a touchscreen/monitor device.
-On the Android device an app will take care of the ADK input and will render the video on the screen.
-In the same app the touches will be captured and sent over to the BeagleBoard and emulate the clicks.
+After that the binary which is the main communication line between the board and the Android device is ran and this tool requests the real final kernel, fs and will kexec the old kernel with the new one which will result in a fully functionally BeagleBoard but with no display output.
+To tackle this problem my idea was to use DisplayLink in order to make the Android device's touchscreen the output/input of the BeagleBoard.
+For this method I need to overwrite the FrameBuffer of the device to output them on the display and to catch the touches and translate them in clicks for the BeagleBoard.

 This project will be just a kickstart to show the power of the ADK e.g.: sharing internet connection via USB, update the BeagleBoard sw. through USB.
 The project will be useful for the people that do not have a DVI capable monitor or a DVI-Cape for their boards and want to use an external display.
-Another case where this system would be useful is for those who have boards running in remote places that log(locally, no internet connection) data and they want to check the state of the device and on the fly send the logs to some server using the internet connection from the Android Device.
+Another use case is for those who have boards running in remote places that log(locally, no internet connection) data and they want to check the state of the device and on the fly send the logs to some server using the internet connection from the Android Device.

-During this project I will use a wide range of technologies: for the $1^{st}$ part of the project I will recompile the kernel and contribute with some modifications, so that the final behavior will be as expected.
+During this project I will use a wide range of technologies: for the 1^{st} part of the project I will be needed to recompile the kernel and contribute with some modifications in order to behave as expected.
 For the ADK communication path between the board and the Android device I will use C programming to rewrite the ADK-libusb actual implementation to suit my needs.
 A Java app that will download the required kernel + fs will be done and will work on the Android device to provide them ready when they are sent to the board.
-Regarding the video output on the BeagleBoard all coding will be done in C and on the Android device there will be a stand-alone Java app that will receive all the frames, render them then capture the touches and send them to the BeagleBoard.
+Regarding the DisplayLink output I need to overwrite the FrameBuffer input to be the one I get from ADK over USB and to capture the touches and send them back to the BeagleBoard to be processed.